Schola Medica Salernitana: The first period: 9th–10th centuries

 In 568 AD, King Alboin brought the Langobards to Italy, where they gained power and control.
 They remained in power until the late 700s when the Normans took control of the area.
 In the mid 750's, many wealthy Langobards pursued religion and became monks, which led to a large amount of new clergy present.
 This caused a change in how the monasteries functioned, moving them away from strictly religious institutions to cultural and political ones.
 At this point in time, there was also a shift in the occupations of the monks themselves, where they moved from transcribing older medical texts to applying the knowledge more.
 During this time, the Langobardian monks, most notably Gariopontus, began to include a much larger level of detail in their records of illnesses, which helped them better understand the diseases they were treating people for.

 Antonio Mazza dates the foundation of the school in 802.
 With that being stated, there is a greater amount of information that comes into play about the timeline of Schola Medica Salernitana from the 10th century.
 A German document written by Richer of Reims and an anonymous chronist of the Bishop of Verdun from the late 10th century says that Salerno from 985 and forwards, was known as a renowned center of medicine, and based on the time frame they believed that Salerno had taken around ten to twenty years to develop that prestige and reputation.
-Historians generally agree that Schola Medica Salernitana has been around since the 9th century but seems to have started to gain notoriety during the 10th century.
+Historians generally agree that Schola Medica Salernitana has been around since the 9th century but seems to have started to gain a reputation during the 10th century.
 The Historia inventionis ac translationis et miracula Sanctae Trophimenae chronicle narrates that in the period in which Pulcari was prefect of Amalfi (867–878 c.) a young woman by the name of Theodonanda fell seriously ill.
 Her husband and relatives took her to Salerno to be treated by the great archiater Hyerolamus, who visits her and consults a great amount of books ("immensa volumina librorum").